sigoden/apitest/docs/cli.md

 ## env

 when `--env` is provided, apitest will load main jsona with `env` suffix.

-`apitest --env test` will load `main.test.jsona` other than `main.jsona`.
+For example, When run with options `--env dev`, apitest will load `main.dev.jsona` as entrypoint;

 ## target

-If target is ommit, apitest will search main jsona in follow paths:
+If target is omit, apitest will search entrypoint jsona in following paths:
-- <cwd>/main.jsona
+- `<cwd>`/main.jsona
-- <cwd>/<basename>.jsona
+- `<cwd>`/`<basename>`.jsona

-And apitest will use cwd as workdir to search other modules and jslibs.
+Apitest will use `<cwd>` as workdir to search other modules and jslibs.

 ## ci

 ci mode means:
-- start from the frist test
+- start from the frist test unit
-- do not abort when test failed
+- do not abort when test unit failed
-- print errors when all tests done
+- print errors when all test units done

 ## reset

-apitest will start from last failed test. `--reset` make apitest starting from first test.
+apitest will start from last failed test unit. `--reset` make apitest starting from first test unit.